rkiel/vagrant-starter/README.md

 ## Vagrant Starter

-Welcome to this quick start guide to setting up a web development environment using Vagrant.
+Welcome to this quick start guide to setting up a development environment using Vagrant.

 Imagine you just got a new computer and want to quickly setup a Virtual Box based development environment for building a web application.
 Vagrant is a great tool to make that happen.